transmute-lang/transmute/spec.md

 ```
 let f(a: number, b: number): number = ...;
 ```
+Functions of a given signature (same name, same parameter types) can only be declared once in their scope.

 ### Issues / improvements
  - function parameters cannot be reassigned